neimasilk/PureFocus/USER_GUIDE.md

 *   **Application not responding:** Try force-closing the application and reopening it.
 *   **Notifications not appearing:** Ensure you have granted notification permissions for PureFocus in your Android system settings.
 *   **Text not saved:** Although there is auto-save, ensure the focus session ends correctly.
 If you force-close the application mid-session, there is a small chance the latest data might not be saved.
+*   **Timer not resuming after restart:** The app automatically saves timer state every 10 seconds and when paused.
+If the timer doesn't resume after restarting the app, ensure you restart within 1 hour of the last session (saved states expire after 1 hour for accuracy).

 ## 6. Contact Us